Child Development Microcredential

 - Demonstrate professional knowledge of early childhood development.

-- Plan, implement, assess and evaluate a developmentally appropriate curriculum that aligns with standards set forth by National Association for the Education of Young Children, New York State Early Learning Guidelines and The NYS Prekindergarten Learning Standards, as applicable for the Preschool CDA.
+- Plan, implement, assess and evaluate a developmentally appropriate curriculum that aligns with standards set forth by national and state educational standards.

 - Demonstrate the skills and abilities of the effective early childhood teaching professional.